taye/interact.js/docs/auto-start.md

 title: "AutoStart (manualStart: false)"
 ---

-The <router-link to="/docs/#installation">pre-bundled</router-link> package includes the `auto-start` plugin which will start interactions when the pointer goes down and then moves on enabled target elements.
+The [pre-bundled](/docs/installation) package includes the `auto-start` plugin which will start interactions when the pointer goes down and then moves on enabled target elements.
 You can disable this for an action by setting the `manualStart` option to `true`.

 ```js
 interact(target)